Skip to main content

 While the duties of the NOPD Student Internship Program participants vary from section to section, it is not uncommon for these students to:

-• Participate in meetings with rank
+• Participate in meetings with the rank

-• Draft, edit, or contribute to reports, communications, talking points or other materials used by officers and staff
+• Draft, edit, or contribute to reports, communications, talking points, or other materials used by officers and staff

 • Support events